 Student loan debt in the U.S. is on track to exceed $1.7 trillion.
 As multiple generations of young Americans struggle against the burden of this debt, state governments are being forced to search for better ways to support families who want to save money for their children's higher education.

 Section 529 plans are accounts that offer tax advantages for educational saving and allow families to begin contributing to a child's college fund as soon as a baby is born.
 Such accounts can receive contributions from parents, family members, and friends (to a certain dollar amount each year), and grow free of taxation.
 All withdrawals used for qualified educational expenses are also exempt from federal income tax, and many states have begun waiving their taxes, as well.

 Reasons to Open a 529 Savings Plan

 In order to combat some of the debt associated with a college degree in the U.S., parents often start saving for their child's education at birth.
 Contributing to a 529 savings plan offers tax benefits for contributors, especially in Illinois, where contributors can deduct up to $10,000 for single filers, and up to $20,000 for joint filers.
 This is one of the highest deduction limits in the country, and Illinois' 529 savings plans come with a variety of additional tax benefits.
-Donations to these plans aren't reserved exclusively for first-degree relatives, and can be filled with contributions from extended family and friends, as well.
+Donations to these plans aren't reserved exclusively for first-degree relatives, and they can be filled with contributions from extended family and friends, as well.

 Any earnings on the plan are not subject to income tax, so as the investments grow, a 529 savings plan can be a powerful tax-sheltered tool to pay for higher education.